Root Canal Treatment Perth | Yokine & Maddington

 Root canal treatment procedure

-The treatment process involves the creation of a cavity that gives access into the root canal system of the tooth.
+The tooth root canal treatment process involves the creation of a cavity that gives access into the root canal system of the tooth.
 The dentist will use fine instruments to clean up and remove the infected contents.
-At the end of the process a crown, inlay or filling is used to permanently seal the tooth.
-Based upon the situation, the number of treatments needed can go from one visit to many visits for the job to be accomplished in all aspects.
+At the end of the tooth root canal crown, inlay or root canal filling is used to permanently seal the tooth.
+Based upon the situation, the number of endodontic treatments needed can go from one visit to many visits for the job to be accomplished in all aspects of tooth root canal.

 Is it painful?

 No. All root canal treatments are performed with a local anaesthetic.
 In very rare cases however, because of the extent of the damage and the complexity of the procedure, the anesthesia may fail to numb the area.
-In cases like this the patient will feel extremely anxious about the entire treatment process.
-In order to help them overcome the anxiety and also allow the surgery to proceed smoothly the dentist may recommend that the patient uses our sleep dentistry service.
+In cases like this the patient will feel extremely anxious about the entire treatment process of root canal surgery.
+In order to help them overcome the anxiety and also allow the root canal surgery to proceed smoothly the dentist may recommend that the patient uses our sleep dentistry service.
 This IV sedation will ensure that the patient has a comfortable, pain-free experience.

 Our staff at Clear Choice Dental are highly experienced in handling patients who have dental anxiety.
-We can help you overcome the nervousness through our staff’s understanding and gentleness, and they have the experience of performing sleep dentistry almost on a daily basis.
+We can help you overcome the nervousness through our staff’s understanding and gentleness of root canal filling, and they have the experience of performing sleep dentistry almost on a daily basis.

 What if the root canal treatment I underwent failed?

 The success rate of a root canal treatment is between 90-95%.
-In rare cases there may be reinfection or fracture at a later point in time.
+In rare cases there may be reinfection or fracture of root canal crown at a later point in time.
 Based on the reason for failure of the procedure, the dentist can consider retreatment of the tooth by repeating the root canal, or through apicocectomy, or complete removal of the tooth in favour of a dental implant.

 Apicocectomy (and retrograde root canal filling)

-At Clear Choice Dental, our dentists will recommend treatment plans suited to your needs.
+At Clear Choice Dental, our dentists will recommend root canal filling treatment plans suited to your needs.

 Any surgical or invasive procedure carries risks.
 Before proceeding, we encourage you to discuss these matters with an appropriately qualified health practitioner.